Blue and white quarter shirts, blue shorts, blue socks

 Over the years the club has been graced with some notable managers including Brian Harris (Everton and Newport County) and Barry Vassallo (Arsenal and Plymouth Argyle).
 Chepstow Town players who became professional footballers were Ollie Burton (Newport County, Norwich City, Newcastle United and Wales); Colin “Rocky” Hudson (Newport County and Cardiff City) and Harry Harris (Newport County, Portsmouth and Wales).

 After an indifferent start to season 2016-2017 the first team gradually found their form and only just missed out on promotion by finishing 3rd on goal difference.
 This season the club hope to go one better and achieve promotion back to Division 2.
 Following the decision of Malcolm Hardy not to seek re-election the club now has a new Chairman, Rob Moore.
 Rob has been a stalwart of the club for many years and is hoping that the club can now progress on and off the pitch to establish itself as a top Welsh League side.
-The club has been sorry to lose the services of co-manager Nicky Morgan who has taken a coaching position with Newport County.
-Long serving players Ian Turner and Richard Jago will now assist manager Dave Livermore on the coaching side and everyone at the club is confident that they will have a very successful season.
+The club was sorryto lose the services of co-manager Nicky Morgan who took a coaching position with Newport County.
+Long serving players Ian Turner and Richard Jago assisted manager Dave Livermore on the coaching side.

 DEFENDER / PLAYER/COACH: Richard is an experienced defender who has played over 400 Welsh League games in his career to date whose previous clubs include Ton Pentre and Ely Rangers.
 Richard is a very popular member of the first team squad who unfortunately suffered a serious shoulder injury at the end of last season.
 He is still an invaluable member of the squad and this season will also use his experience to assist on the coaching side.